 The Zook’s and I shared a passion: traveling the world.

-Yes, I know, they can’t take planes or ride cars, which for us would be a deal breaker; but it didn’t stop them from traveling the world.
-I was shocked when they described me how one time they took a train from Philadelphia to California and then a cruise to Alaska.
+Yes, I know, they can’t take planes or ride cars, which for us would be a deal-breaker; but it didn’t stop them from traveling the world.
+I was shocked when they described to me how one time they took a train from Philadelphia to California and then a cruise to Alaska.

 I am telling you, I was jealous!
 That is the real dream!

 10. What we all should learn from the Amish lifestyle